2022-23 Curriculum Guide

 Courses Offering College Credit

 There are three ways for BH-BL students to earn college credits while still in high school: through Advanced Placement (AP) exams; through agreements our school has with several colleges; and through the new BH-BL+1 Early College Program.
-Students interested in taking any one of these college-level courses should consult with their teachers or guidance counselor.
+Students interested in taking any one of these college-level courses should consult with their teachers or school counselor.

 Colleges have different policies when it comes to accepting credits earned during high school, so students and parents should contact colleges directly for information.
 Successful completion of an AP exam, for instance, may allow students to opt out of an otherwise required college course, to be placed in a more advanced college course or to receive college credit hours for work done in high school.